What is Microsoft UE-V (User Experience Virtualization)?

 UE-V 2.x also automatically applies a user's settings to a new PC or to a device that IT or a user resets to its default settings.

-Microsoft later released version 2.1 of UE-V. Version 2.1 was largely a bug fix release, but it added support for Microsoft Office 2013 settings and provided the ability to synchronize credentials and certificates across devices.
+Microsoft later released version 2.1 of UE-V. Version 2.1 was largely a bug fix release, but it added support for Microsoft Office settings as well as provided the ability to synchronize credentials and certificates across devices.

 Client support for UE-V is based on the use of the Microsoft UE-V agent, which runs locally on the device.
 The current agent version is 2.x.
 The agent is included with Windows 10 version 1607 and higher and is no longer included in the Microsoft Desktop Optimization Pack.
 The agent is compatible with the following OSes: